-DePaul’s many study abroad programs enable students to expand their world-view while living and learning in a foreign country for one or more quarters.
+DePaul’s many study abroad programs enable students to expand their worldview while living and learning in a foreign country for one or more quarters.
 Some options include Beijing, China; Budapest, Hungary; Istanbul, Turkey; Osaka, Japan; Paris, France; and Rome, Italy.
-And as a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.
+As a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.

 Programs of Study

 With more than 130 undergraduate programs of study (from majors and minors to concentrations and certificates), we’ve got the degree you’re looking for.
 For more information about specific programs offered by each College, go to go.depaul.edu/majors.